kyverno/chainsaw/website/docs/more/kuttl-migration.md

 - Inspects each YAML file to check if it's a KUTTL resource.
 If it is, the command tries to convert it to a Chainsaw resource.
 - The conversion handles two types of KUTTL resources: TestSuite and TestStep.
 It also reports an error for unsupported resources like `TestAssert`.
 - If the `--save` flag is set, the converted Chainsaw tests are saved to a new file with the extension `.chainsaw.yaml`.
+- If the `--save` and `--overwrite` flags are set, the converted Chainsaw tests are saved to the same file as the original one.

 ### Implementation Details